nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### The market

 The current market size for new city construction is large:
+  * in the next 30 years, another 2.5 billion people will live cities
-  * 120 new cities currently being built
+  * 120 new cities are currently being built
   * spending is somewhere between the high hundreds of billions of dollars, and the low trillions of dollars
   * privately financed real estate developments projects are now being completed at the scale of over $10 billion for a single construction project
-  * in the next 30 years, another 2.5 billion people will live cities
   * "We're going to develop more urban area in the next 100 years than currently exists on Earth" &mdash; Paul Romer

 ---